openzim/libzim/README.md

 This document assumes you have a little knowledge about software compilation.
-If you experience difficulties with the dependencies or with the ZIM libary compilation itself, we recommend to have a look to [kiwix-build](https://github.com/kiwix/kiwix-build).
+If you experience difficulties with the dependencies or with the ZIM library compilation itself, we recommend to have a look to [kiwix-build](https://github.com/kiwix/kiwix-build).

 Preamble
 --------

-Although the ZIM library can be compiled/cross-compiled on/for many sytems, the following documentation explains how to do it on POSIX ones.
-It is primarly though for GNU/Linux systems and has been tested on recent releases of Ubuntu and Fedora.
+Although the ZIM library can be compiled/cross-compiled on/for many systems, the following documentation explains how to do it on POSIX ones.
+It is primarily though for GNU/Linux systems and has been tested on recent releases of Ubuntu and Fedora.

 Dependencies